burrt/burrt.github.io/index.md

   * Member of the Windows Management Service (WMS) team working on Workspace ONE AirWatch and AirLift.
   * Part of an Agile SCRUM work flow with CI/CD mentality
   * Contributed consistently with product releases
-  * Adapted quickly to SOLID principles and peer code reviews adhering to strict and conststent coding standards
+  * Adapted quickly to SOLID principles and peer code reviews adhering to strict and consistent coding standards
   * C#/.NET Core, SQL Server, MongoDB

 #### March 2017 – April 2018